Deir Yassin massacre: Veterans benefits suit

 In 1952 a group of four wounded Irgun and Lehi fighters applied to the Israeli Defense Ministry for veterans' benefits.
 The Ministry rejected their application stating that the Deir Yassin massacre wasn't "military service".
 But the decision was reversed after the group appealed.

+Historiography

+According to New Historian Benny Morris, "Arab chroniclers and historians by and large related, and continue to relate, to Deir Yassin as representative of Yishuv/Israeli military behavior in 1948, not as an exception; Deir Yassin, for them, is the paradigm for the Nakba as a whole.
+The implication is that massacres accompanied or followed the conquest of all or most Arab sites.
+This is the thrust of [Walid] Khalidi’s (and, incidentally, Milstein's) assertion that Deir Yassin was far from unique and merely conformed to the pattern of Haganah conquests during the war."